att/sessionOffload/doc/Integration_Faq.md

 11. **Question:** Are additional offload types like UPF accelleration supported?

      **Answer:** Not at this time.
 The plan is to extend the API over time to handle more use cases through extenstion to the match/action parameters.
 We encourage suggestions on additional  offload use cases.

+12. **Question:** How are timeouts handled?

+     **Answer:**  The device will track the cacheTimeout setting on each session entry.
+When no packets are received after the timeout period, the device will remove the session from the session table.
+The application will handle the TCP and UDP overall timeout and if additional packets are recieved , it will be a cache miss so the application will process these packets and determine if the session should be re-inserted into the session table.
+The device does not need to track anything about the two disjoint session table entries.